 “Compounding these struggles is the onslaught of legislation around the country that directly targets LGBTQIA+ individuals.
 In spite of these challenges and attacks, we are here to tell the country and the world: we will not be erased.”

 The LGBTQ+ community is not requesting special treatment – and it has never done so.
-Members of the community simply wish to be treated like everyone else in American society is.
+Community members wish to be treated like everyone else in American society.

-Unfortunately, in some parts of today’s America, particularly in the southeast, that’s apparently asking too much.
+Unfortunately, in some parts of today’s America, particularly in the Southeast, that’s asking too much.

 On a brighter note, let’s first look at this year’s Pride Month events and celebrations – many of them world-famous, such as the NYC Pride March.